-After the Civil War, when local production of food for the city markets began to wane, the most prosperous butchers took steps––incorporating a streetcar line between Georgetown and Tenleytown, for example––to enhance the residential potential of their real estate.
+After the Civil War, when local production of food for the city markets began to wane, the most prosperous butchers took steps––incorporating a streetcar line between Georgetown and Tenleytown, for instance––to enhance the residential potential of their real estate.
 Much of the present neighborhood was acquired in 1911 by the banker Charles C. Glover, and the earliest advertisements to use the name Glover Park were placed in 1926.

 This website has been generously supported by District of Columbia Advisory Neighborhood Commission 3B.
 My thanks to Commissioners Brian Cohen and Mary C. Young, and to Danna McCormick, of DLM Web Development.